csula/cs-3220-spring-2018-midterm/README.md

 ## Context

-Your job here is to implement a animated bar chart that displays last few differences in real time like gif below:
+Your mission is to implement an animated bar chart that displays last few values in real time like gif showing below:

 ![animated chart demo](demo.gif)

-To do so, you will need to implement a few different components like BufferQueue data structure as well as the chart web component and a couple other utilities methods.
+To do so, you will need to implement a few components - BufferQueue data structure, the Chart web component and a couple other utilities methods like main under app.js and tick function under tick.js.

 ### Instructions

-As you start hacking, you may find the midterm to be a huge project.
+As you start hacking, you may find the midterm to be overwhelming big and may not know where to start.
 It's okay to feel _overwhelmed_.
-The general suggestion is to start by looking at lower level components first without worry about combining everything all together.
+A general suggestion is to start by looking at the low level components first without worry about combining everything all together.
+You should be thinking in terms of components and how they connect to each other separately as a Software Engineer.
 For example, you may find a good start point by looking at the BufferQueue in `src/models/queue.js` as well as the tests provided in the `test/queue.test.js` to implement the queue.

-That being said, the suggested steps to implement the midterm is as followed:
+That being said, the suggested steps is:

 1. Add forms and styles under `index.html`
 2. BufferQueue in `src/models/queue.js`
+	1. push method
+	2. setSize method
 3. GameGraph in `src/views/graph.js`
+	1. render method
+		1. Render the bars given default values
+	2. handleChange method
+	3. connectedCallback method
+	4. attributeChangeCallback
+	5. going back to render method
+		1. Change render method to take parameters from instance variable like color or style
 4. tick function in `src/tick.js`
 5. glue everything together in `src/app.js`